-At the 1951 – the year she became a widow – Labour National Conference she made a passionate speech about the progress that had been made since the First World War:
+At the 1951 Labour National Conference – in the year she became a widow (and when Cressall House in (then) Glengall Grove was built and named after her husband George – she made a passionate speech about the progress that had been made since the First World War:

 Years ago after the First World War many, many people in my constituency sat in the dark because they had not got a penny to put in the gas.
 Today what do I find?
 People come to me creating about the heavy electricity bills they have to pay!… I have young people coming worrying me for houses….
 We have got some houses where six families lived once upon a time….
 Whereas in the old days people would get married, as I did, and be contented in two nice little rooms, today our young people want a home of their own.

 Again, the press managed to describe her not as a woman in her own right, but as ‘ the widow of Labour pioneer George Lansbury’s election agent’….

 Nellie remained actively involved in local social, political and cultural events, as photos of the period show.

 Nellie appeared briefly in the slightly-controversial 1962 documentary, “Postscript to Empire” (slightly-controversial among Islanders who, correctly in my view, found it patronising) providing a feisty counterpart to the conservative (small ‘c’) Mr. Hart, grocer of 114 Manchester Rd.